gthank/pytips/README.md

 NOTE: This is highly tentative.
 Any or all of these things may never happen, and certainly not in a timely fashion.

-* Create a repeatable process for updating the set of Tips using Twitter.
-* Expose said process through a Flask-Script command (or similar).
 * Redesign the site.
 * Package and publish the app to PyPI.
 * Write some decent docs and post them to Read the Docs.